Menotdan/OSdev-tutorial/tools/chapter.md

 This just sets up a loopback device and stores its name in the `loopback_dev` file, then sets up an ext2 filesystem, then mounts partition 1 to the `mountpoint` folder.

-Then you just need to move the OS elf file to the filesystem.
-And create a `qloader2.cfg` which will tell qloader2 how to load your kernel.
+Then you just need to move the OS elf file to the filesystem (mounted at `mountpoint` so just copy the files in there) and create a `qloader2.cfg` which will tell qloader2 how to load your kernel.

 An example `qloader2.cfg` could look like this:
 ```